trashuncle/Gameboy_Palettes/README.md

 TU Paisley Park.gbp<br>
 <img src="https://raw.githubusercontent.com/trashuncle/Gameboy_Palettes/main/TU%20Palette%20previews/TU%20Paisley%20Park.png" width="560" height="505"><br><br>

-To use on MiSTer FPGA, place in the Games/Gameboy/palettes directory on the SD card then load from the Custom Palette Menu.

 I have also included a bonus Shadow Mask pack to go along with the palettes.<br>
 You can download it here: https://github.com/trashuncle/Gameboy_Palettes/raw/main/TrashUncle%20GB%20Masks.zip<br><br>